Bakarkhani: Preparation

-Bakorkhani is made by kneading together flour, ghee, in some cases cardamom, sugar and salt with water.
+Bakarkhani is made by kneading together flour, ghee, in some cases cardamom, sugar and salt with water.
 The dough is then flattened.
 The bread is made by stretching a sheet of dough repeatedly and interleaving with ghee, molasses, saffron water, poppy or nigella seeds before baking on a tandoor or tawa girdle.

 Variations

 It is also known as shukha (meaning 'dry') naan or shukha roti due to its dry texture.
-Hakim Habibur Rahman, author of Dhaka Panchas Baras Pahle, lists three variations of bakorkhani; Gao-joban, shuki (shukha) and nimshuki.
+Hakim Habibur Rahman, author of Dhaka Panchas Baras Pahle, lists three variations of bakarkhani: gao-joban, shuki (shukha) and nimshuki.
 There are also other variations such as kaicha-ruti, mulam and chinshuki.

-Outside of Dhaka, different types of Bakarkhani are eaten across the country.
-The Bakarkhani of Sylhet and Chittagong resemble a sweet and syrupy porota, whilst the Bakarkhani of Dinajpur is thick and doughy and often contains pieces of morobba.
+Outside of Dhaka, different types of bakarkhani are eaten across the country.
+The bakarkhani of Sylhet and Chittagong resemble a sweet and syrupy porota, whilst the bakarkhani of Dinajpur is thick and doughy and often contains pieces of morobba.

-There is also a Kashmiri variant of bakorkhani which is a thinner variety, similar to round naan in appearance, but crisp and layered, and sprinkled with sesame seeds.
+There is also a Kashmiri variant of bakarkhani which is a thinner variety, similar to round naan in appearance, but crisp and layered, and sprinkled with sesame seeds.
 It is typically consumed hot, during breakfast, often with noon chai.

 In literature

-Bakorkhani is mentioned in lines of a Bengali poem by Pratul Mukhopadhyay:
+Bakarkhani is mentioned in lines of a Bengali poem by Pratul Mukhopadhyay: